 Five Things To Avoid In A Personal Injury Lawyer

 When you’ve been hurt at the hands of another party, you could be due compensation, but you have to file a claim to receive it.
-Through a personal injury claim, you can get funds for your medical bills, lost wages and car repairs, so be sure to hire a personal injury lawyer who can help you get the most compensation possible.
+Through a personal injury claim, you can get funds for your medical bills, lost wages and car repairs, so be sure to hire an experienced personal injury lawyer who can help you get the most compensation possible.
 There are many lawyers in the business who aren’t worth the time and money you invest in them, so be careful when selecting who you choose to represent you.
-While looking for a good attorney, here are five things to avoid in a personal injury lawyer:
+To help you know how to select a personal injury lawyer, here are five things you should avoid in an attorney: